 Encouraging economic wellbeing

-Mirrlees’ most important achievement is establishing an optimal income taxation theory, building on the work of his co-laureate William Vickrey.
-"Some people are very productive and have a rather high wage rate," Mirrlees explains.
+Mirrlees’ most important achievement was establishing an optimal income taxation theory, building on the work of his co-laureate William Vickrey.
+"Some people are very productive and have a rather high wage rate," Mirrlees explained.
 "Other people will not be able to earn such a high wage rate, in many cases because they can’t quite do something a higher-level lawyer or a computer programmer can do."
 But in a world of income inequalities, how can you create a tax system that’s fair and at the same time incentivizes people to be productive?

 Not ready for retirement

-Mirrlees has been living in Hong Kong since 2002.
+Mirrlees had been living in Hong Kong since 2002.
 One reason he decided to leave Britain was that there was a fixed retirement age at the University of Cambridge, where he was a professor.
 And he wasn’t ready to retire.
 Plus, he thought it was a great opportunity to get close to the Chinese economy, which was at that time developing fast.
 "I’ve always been very interested in developing countries.
 Nobody would call Hong Kong a developing country now, but it was very close then."

 Global warming: an existential threat

 Today, the International Monetary Fund lists China as the world’s second largest economic power.
 Nevertheless, the figures are a little different when looking at the UN Human Development Index, which ranks countries according to life expectancy, education and per capita income.
 But Mirrlees noted that wages are rising.
 Though growth rates are very hard to predict precisely, he assumed that urban wages in the big Chinese cities would change dramatically.
 However, he underlined that it’s not simply about whether people will be enjoying higher incomes.